MOONBYS/pan/readme.md

 While you are in the config.toml file, go ahead and change the following line:

 ```
-# A custom human readablename for this node
+# A custom human readable name for this node
 moniker = "YourNodeNameHere"
 ```
 Adjust fees